jwaltrip/react-todo-list/README.md

 ## To-Do List Written in React

-This is a simple To-Do list written in React styled by myself
+This is a simple To-Do list app written in React styled by myself

 ### See it in action!
 https://jwaltrip.github.io/react-todo-list/